Student Rights and Student Responsibilities

 FCPS students have the right to…

-- Attend a safe, welcoming school and belong to a community that values and promotes learning.
+- Attend a safe, welcoming school and belong to a community that values and promotes learning alongside social and emotional skill development through a positive behavior approach.

 - Expect courtesy, fairness, and respect from school staff members and other students.